jkennan/Latex-Cleanup/README.md

 This script then moves remnant Latex files into a folder entitled `!LATEX-CLEANUP` as a subfolder of the original given folder.

+##Running the program
+You must have Python 2.7 installed (*not* 3.x) to run this script.
+To run, use a terminal to navigate to the folder in which the `.py` file is saved.
+Then run the python script with `python Latex-Cleanup.py`.
+Be ready to paste or type the filepath.

 ##Warnings
 **There are a couple of important notes about using this script, because it can have unintended consequences.**